waleedmebane/allsembly-prototype/docs/programmer_s_guide.rst

 readerwriterlock
     This provides thread synchronization using separate locks for readers and writers.
 There can be multiple readers but only one writer.

-argon2-cffi
-    This provides the Argon2 password hashing algorithm.
-It uses the C reference implementation.

-cryptography
-    I am using this for AES-256 (symmetric) encryption, to encrypt a web login cookie.
-It uses openssl for encryption.

 python-daemon
     This provides an easy API for making a Python program run as a Unix daemon.